techsamagan/acm_website/README.md

   # acm_website

   This is a code bundle for acm_website.
-The original project is available at https://www.figma.com/design/16546LqRisIwrJhXidByQJ/acm_website.

   ## Running the code

   Run `npm i` to install the dependencies.